 Even in cases where employers are directly negligent, most businesses rely on supplementary liability insurance for cases involving negligence.
 This insurance acts as coverage for situations where the employers or coworkers are found irrefutably at fault.
 A workers compensation attorney in Orlando will often deal directly with the insurer, not the employer.

 A recent and largely controversial case in 2014 challenged but ultimately upheld the constitutionality of exclusive remedy.
 In this case, an employee was crushed and killed by a fallen tree.
 His surviving spouse accepted an initial settlement for workers compensation but later placed a liability claim under the charge that her husband’s employer’s negligence had directly led to the untimely accident.
 She was initially approved over $9 million dollars, but the insurance company appealed the ruling to the higher courts, having already paid to the wife her “exclusive remedy”.
 The Florida Supreme Court eventually overturned the ruling and upheld the exclusive remedy statute as constitutional.

 Important Factors to Discuss With an Orlando Workers Compensation Attorney

 When a worker is killed on the job, the surviving family is undoubtedly owed compensation for their burden.
 In most cases, insurers will almost always cover the cost of burial expenses, but wage compensation can also be claimed especially if the surviving family was dependent on such income.
 The difficulty often arises in proving liability.
 In the famous Escola v Coca-Cola Bottling Co, the injured waitress sues not her employer but the manufacturer that produced a faulty and dangerous product.
-Many wrongful death cases can be traced back to faulty equipment, requiring either a personal injury lawyer or an Orlando workers compensation attorney.
+Many wrongful death cases can be traced back to faulty equipment, requiring either a personal injury lawyer or an Orlando workers compensation attorney to deal with the legal death claims.
 Have a professional carefully review the details of any wrongful death to ensure the correct party is held liable.